 The 45th Weather Squadron (45 WS) includes the probability of lightning occurrence in their daily morning briefings.
 This forecast is important in the warm season months, May-October, when the area is most affected by lightning.
 The forecasters use this information when evaluating launch commit criteria (LCC) and planning for daily ground operations on Kennedy Space Center (KSC) and Cape Canaveral Air Force Station (CCAFS).
 The daily lightning probability forecast is based on the output from an objective lightning forecast tool developed in two phases by the AMU that the forecasters supplement with subjective analyses of model and observational data.
 The tool developed in Phase II consists of a set of equations, one for each warm season month, that calculates the probability of lightning occurrence for the day more accurately than previous forecast methods (Lambert and Wheeler 2005, Lambert 2007).
 The equations are accessed through a graphical user interface in the 45 WS primary weather analysis and display system, the Meteorological Interactive Data Display System (MIDDS).
 The goal of Phase III was to create equations based on the progression of the lightning season as seen in the daily climatology instead of an equation for each month in order to capture the physical attributes that contribute to thunderstorm formation.
 Five sub-seasons were discerned from the daily climatology, and the AMU created and tested an equation for each.
 The Phase III equations did not outperform Phase II.
 Therefore, the Phase II equations are still in operational use.
 For this phase, the 45 WS requested the AMU make another attempt to stratify the data by lightning sub-season.
-The AMU will do this by using lightning observations across central Florida from the National Lightning Detection Network (NLDN) instead of the 45th Space Wing Cloud-to-Ground Lightning Surda, not just locally at KSC/CCAFS as the CGLSS data would show.
-In the

-Wing Cloud-to-Ground Lightning Survided by the veillance System (CGLSS) data used in Phase III.
+The AMU will do this by using lightning observations across central Florida from the National Lightning Detection Network (NLDN) instead of the 45th Space Wing Cloud-to-Ground Lightning Surveillance System (CGLSS) data used in Phase III.
 The lightning season could start anywhere in central Florida, not just locally at KSC/CCAFS as the CGLSS data would show.
-In the event that lightning sub-seasons cannot be identified, the AMU will create monthly equations with six
+In the event that lightning sub-seasons cannot be identified, the AMU will create monthly equations with six more years of data than used in Phase II.